ettoreciolli/cafemanager/README.md

 ## Disclaimer

-This app is intended as a demo and has not been security-tested or deployed.
+This app is intended as a demo and has not been tested or deployed.

 ## What it does